johnaman01/codeLouisville-GM/README.md

 #codeLouisville-fullStack Project
 ##**TO DO**
-##*6.19.16*##
+##*10.06.16*##

 #**General**#
-- [ ] complete Node.js in Treehouse
+- [ ] introduce Bootstrap
 - [ ]

 #**Github*#
-- [ ] push updated Ranook; pull to laptop
+- [x] push updated Ranook; pull to laptop

 #**HTML**#
-- [x] to set up the index.html file
-- [ ] add app.js and router.js to file system and attach to appropriate html
-- [x] rename images.html to table.html
+- [ ] rename images.html to table.html
-- [ ] create DRY programming for Ranook.net
 - [ ]

 #**CSS**#
-- [x] begin css
 - [ ]

 #**JS**#
-- [ ] add encounters array
+- [x] add encounters array
 - [ ]

-#**The multitude and disgregation of impulses and the lack of any systematic order among them result in a "weak will"; their coordination under a single predominant impulse results in a "strong will"...**#
->*Nietzche*

-:heart: :black_circle:
+#**RANOOK is a random encounter generator that can be used by GM's or table-top role playing games to create a random encounter in a pinch.
+RANOOK only generates descriptive text that the GM then adapts to whatever game system is being used.
+In other words, RANOOK as released is unable to generate mechanical data applicable to the randomly selected encounter.
+        RANOOK ought to be a single page application, both simple to use and aesthetically pleasing.
+It is best when incorporated into GM preparation of game sessions, either for ideas or as a tool to create a classic, random encounter table.**#
+>*LL*